- We have no clear understanding of the origin, differences, and warrant for the various rights we are asked to endorse

 Allow me to explore how human rights works in our health needs as an example.
-It is easy to see health as a requirement for a good life.
+It is easy to see health as an absolute requirement for a good life.
 Yes, we can live without it, but at a critical cost that cannot be repaired by other pursuits.
 To be fully human requires health.
 It has always been so in every culture.
 Its possession is partially a matter of chance but largely within our preferential freedom to pursue or ignore.
 This imparts a very heavy moral burden on us, for not to seek health is a moral evil.
 No one has the right to take our health from us.
 The attempt would also constitute a moral evil.

 I have made this example as anodyne as possible both to provide clarity on the relationship of the preferential needs/human rights to a larger moral system and to distinguish it from the legions of claims persons make that fail to meet the requirements of a human right.
-These claims, all of which are tangential to the true nature of rights, are of four types: associative, foundational, cultural, and intermediate.
+These claims, all of which are tangential to the true nature of human rights, are of four types: associative, foundational, cultural, and intermediate.
 Call them pseudo-rights or proto-rights or rights light if you wish, but do not mistake them for the real thing.
 They lack the morally directive force of rights (“These you ought to choose if you wish to flourish!”), or they mistake the part for the whole.